socketsupply/sockets.sh/src/docs/guide-mobile.md

 ## Debugging in the Mobile Simulator

 You can use Safari to attach the Web Inspector to the Simulator.
-In the Safari menu, navigate `Develop -> Simulator -> index.html`.
+In the Safari menu, navigate to `Develop -> Simulator -> index.html`.
 This will be the exact same inspector you get while developing desktop apps.

 ## Next Steps